roxiness/routify-starter/README.md

 --------------------------------------------------

+### SSR and prerendering
+SSR and prerendering are in included in the default build process.
+Npm run deploy:(now|netlify) will deploy the app with SSR and prerendering included.
+To render async data, call the $ready() helper whenever your data is ready.
+If $ready() is present, rendering will be delayed till the function has been called.
+Otherwise it will be rendered instantly.

+See ``src/pages/example/api/[showId].svelte`` for an example.

 ### Production
 For SPA or SSR apps please make sure that url rewrite is enabled on the server.
 For SPA redirect to __app.html.